cargopete/yatr/README.md

 ## Quick Start

-Create a `Steppe.toml` in your project root:
+Create a `yatr.toml` in your project root:

 ```toml
 [tasks.test]